-- Open your eyes: Before setting the tripod or taking any pictures, observe and analyze in advance what you have around to look for the best composition.
+- Open your eyes: Before setting the tripod or taking any pictures, observe and analyze your surroundings in advance to look for the best composition.
 It’s also helpful to avoid people walking in front of your camera when shooting very long exposures in daylight.

 - Use a sturdy tripod: The most important gear for daytime long exposure photography.
-Check this article out to understand how important it’s to use a tripod while taking long exposure photos in daylight.
+Check this article out to understand how important it is to use a tripod while taking long exposure photos in daylight.

 - Shoot in Raw: To get the best quality files.
-That way you’ll have more data to play within the post-processing.
+That way you’ll have more data to play with in post-processing.

 - Look for any light leaks: Light leaks are very common in daytime long exposure photography.
 To avoid any unwanted flare in your photos, cover the viewfinder and the space between the ND filters.

-- Focus before setting up the ND filters: Focusing with the filters on will be quite difficult as they block the light.
-So first of all, focus, then take a test shot to double-check the focus and lastly lock the autofocus off.
+- Focus before setting up the ND filters: Focusing with the filters on will be quite difficult, as they block the light.
+So, first of all, focus, then take a test shot to double-check the focus, and, lastly, turn the autofocus off.